ongov/Digital-Service-Standard/README.md

 * meet the Accessibility Directorate of Ontario’s [instructions for how to make information accessible](https://www.ontario.ca/page/how-make-information-accessible)
-* conduct research and testing to ensure the service is accessible to people of all abilities no matter what channel they use to access the service
+* conduct research and testing to ensure the service is accessible to people of all abilities no matter how they use to access the service
 * design an assisted digital support model to meet user needs
 * use research, testing and analytics to improve the service, including the assisted digital support model